biowpn/bioweapon/_posts/2024-06-05-using-namespaces-effectively.md

 You get the idea: each layer of directory introduces a layer of namespace with the same name.

-Other source files, including unittests, can be organized similarily:
+Other source files, including unittest, can be organized similarly:

 ```
 src/